Introductory Tour of Julia

 15 63 8 99

-The line with the @. macro produces the same output as:
+The line above with the @. macro produces the same output as:

 results = 2 .* data .+ data.^2